 3 Situations Where You May Be Entitled to Increased Compensation for your Trustee Duties

-If any of the below situations applies to the trust you are administering, you may petition the court for a higher fee.
+If any of the below situations apply to the trust you are administering, you may petition the court for a higher fee.
 The court may allow your compensation for your trustee duties to be higher when the following occur:

-- When the compensation for your trustee duties outlined in the terms of the trust instrument are inequitable or unreasonably high or low.
+- When the compensation for your trustee duties outlined in the terms of the trust instrument is inequitable or unreasonably high or low.
 For example, the person who created the trust may have called for a maximum compensation of $500 per year, while the going rate for similar work is exponentially higher than that amount.
 In these cases, the court may allow you to petition for a higher fee regardless of what the trust instrument says about compensation.

 - When extraordinary circumstances call for equitable relief.
 For example, the tax laws may have changed significantly.
 They might have changed from when the trust was created to the time when your work as trustee begins.
-As a result, there may be substantially more work required with regard to trust administration.
+As a result, there may be substantially more work required concerning trust administration.
 In these cases, the court may be willing to grant equitable relief and grant higher compensation for your trustee duties than is called for under the terms of the trust.

 We are Here for You:

 To obtain an increased amount of compensation for your trustee duties, it is important to take the proper legal steps.
 For assistance with this process, we encourage you to contact us today at (888) 443-6590.
 You may also contact us through our quick and easy online form today.
 It would be our pleasure to further assist you.